xrtnx/VoidNet-Dropper/README.md

 <h2 align="center"> ⚠️ Disclaimer </h2>

 This tool is for educational purposes only.
-It is coded for you to see how your files are simply stolen and how to take action.
+It is coded for you to see how your security is threatened and how to take action.
 Do not use for illegal purposes.
 We are never responsible for illegal use. **Educational purpose only!**

 <hr style="border-radius: 2%; margin-top: 60px; margin-bottom: 60px;" noshade="" size="20" width="100%">